myung-group/Data_active_BCM/README.md

 The data for plotting all of the graphs in the main text and supplementary materials can be found in the folder `Data`.
 The figures in the paper are in the folder `Figures`.
 Notebooks in the folder `Scripts` can reproduce Figures.

-The trajectory files of ML MD simulation of LGPS are not uploaded to GitHub due to its large file size.
+The trajectory files of ML MD simulation of LGPS are not uploaded to GitHub due to their large file sizes.

 ## Paper abstarct